By Scott Ross

 No, I take that promise back.
 Let’s rehearse those reasons.
 They have bearing.

-- The loathing of many for the Clinton Foundation — correctly seen as a revolving-door scam dependent for its survival on one or the other of the Clintons being in office; its horrific betrayal of cash-strapped Haiti; and the shady uranium deal with the Russian Federation which (among other things) netted Bill a half-million dollars, allegedly for a single speech.
+- The loathing of many for the Clinton Foundation — correctly seen as a revolving-door scam dependent for its survival on one or the other of the Clintons being in office; its horrific betrayal of cash-strapped Haiti; and the shady Uranium One deal with the Russian Federation which (among other things) netted Bill a half-million dollars, allegedly for a single speech and $142 million for the phony Clinton Foundation;

-- The sense among many in the electorate — conservative, liberal and progressive — that a vote for Clinton was a vote for more war, more fiscal inequity, more lies and more corporatist/neoliberal/neocon policies.
-(And, as has often been noted, when Democrats run as Republicans, the actual Republican always wins.)
+- The sense among many in the electorate — conservative, liberal and progressive —that a vote for Clinton was a vote for more war, more fiscal inequity, more lies and more corporatist/neoliberal/neocon policies.
+(And, as has often been noted, when Democrats run as Republicans, the actual Republican always wins.); and

 That Clinton’s only serious primary rival was speaking to tens of thousands of enthusiastic supporters when she couldn’t fill a high-school gymnasium we will leave aside, for the moment, as we will the seemingly motiveless murder of the DNC staffer Seth Rich, the likeliest source of the WikiLeaks revelations.
 Because, of all the reasons for Hillary Clinton’s embarrassing defeat which bear on this essay, none is as important as that delineated in the third clause of the first bulleted paragraph above: Doing deals with Russia.